ShashComandur/resonance-system/README.md

 and height of each tile.

 I then ran this program on every song from every album (the music was sourced from the Google Play Music Store, as 320 kbps mp3s).
+I can't imagine posting the mp3s in the repository would be a good idea from a copyright perspective, so I kept them in a different folder on my local machine.

 # Results
 The raw images produced by the code are not what I ended up using in the series – I instead opted to composite all the results from